Token as a Verifiable Service

 Key Concepts

-• The node attests to the specific value it returned
+• The node proves it is accountable for the value it returned

 Balance Endpoint